-voxeljet AG officially announced that the company will release its first 3D printing system based on its new High Speed Sintering (HSS) process, at the upcoming formnext trade fair in Frankfurt, Germany next November 14th-17th.
+voxeljet will release its first 3D printing system based on its new High-Speed Sintering (HSS) process, at the upcoming formnext trade fair in Frankfurt, Germany next November 14th-17th.
 The company’s material sets so far have focused on tooling and pattern making applications, but with HSS voxeljet will be entering the thermoplastics market with the ability to directly manufacture end-use products.

-The company announced the partnership with Xaar and Professor Neil Hopkinson’s HSS technology earlier this year saying it is very optimistic about its possibilities, combined with large size voxeljet system.
+The company announced it was introducing HSS technology earlier this year saying it is very optimistic about its possibilities, combined with large size voxeljet system.
 The technology is a direct competitor of HP’s MultiJet Fusion and is set to increase powder bed 3D printing speeds by a factor of 10 and more.

 In addition to voxeljet’s present solutions portfolio, the new HSS process enables printing of parts with properties and qualities similar to Selective Laser Sintering, Multi Jet Fusion or injection molding.
 Versatile and fully functional prototypes such as brackets, housings and other functional parts for end use can be produced.
 In combination with the excellent surface quality, sharp and clear edges, as well as true-to-detail resolution, HSS parts can be directly used for functional applications in automotive, industrial equipment, and even consumer goods.